-1 Priority Axis 2: Cooperating for implementation of low carbon strategies and action plans TO 4 IP 4.e
+Priority Axis 2: Cooperating for implementation of low carbon strategies and action plan (TO 4 - IP 4.e)

 A lower carbon society is possible promoting emissions cutting in an integrated manner in all involved sectors and life attitudes.
 The Programme will face these challenges and needs developing and implementing place based low-carbon energy and mobility strategies contributing to reduce GHG emissions and to achieve EU energy targets.